 - Tying the discount to a specific time period

-Buinesses should take care not to exclude any important customer segments—doing so could mean dramatically lower customer satisfaction for those that are left out.
+Take care not to exclude any important customer segments, though, because doing so could mean dramatically lower satisfaction rates for anyone who’s left out.

 CPQ software makes the process of generating and managing quotes and discounts faster, more accurate, and easier to track, ultimately making it easier to close deals with customers.